How to Install MariaDB on Fedora 44

 Reboot before continuing if the upgrade pulled in a new kernel and you want the database service to start against the fully updated system.

 Install the default server package from Fedora’s repositories.
-This is the only package you need on a host that will both run MariaDB and administer it locally.
+On Fedora 44, this resolves to MariaDB 11.8 and is the only package you need on a host that will both run MariaDB and administer it locally.

 sudo dnf install -y mariadb-server